 Cross-border healthcare within the EU can be defined as a situation in which the insured person receives healthcare in a Member State1 other than the Member State of insurance (i.e., competent Member State).
 Three cross-border healthcare situations are regulated under the Social Security Coordination Regulations2.
 (1) There is unplanned necessary cross-border healthcare when necessary and unforeseen healthcare is received during a temporary stay outside of the competent Member State.
 (2) Planned cross-border healthcare may be received in a Member State other than the competent Member State when patients purposely seek healthcare abroad.
-Finally, (3) persons who reside in a Member State other than the competent Member State are entitled to receive healthcare in the Member State of residence as if they were insured there.
+Finally, (3) persons who reside in a Member State other than the competent Member State other than the competent Member State other than the competent were insured there.